Checkmk

 Section of the 'Backup configured' check.

 This check is in a WARN state, so an Button to acknowledge the message. button appears after the WARN for acknowledging this.
 This button also appears for checks in the CRIT state.
 Acknowledgement causes the yellow or red color of the state to disappear.
 The entry itself remains, but becomes visually more discreet.
-If the check is acknowledged, the button changes to the Button to cancel the acknowledgement. representation.
-This button can also be used to cancel the acknowledgement.
+If the check is acknowledged, the button changes to Button to cancel the acknowledgement..
+This button can be used to cancel the acknowledgement.

 In general, it makes sense to check the system environment for all parameters.
 However, if you do not want to run individual checks (again), you can disable any of the checks by clicking on the associated Button to disable a test. button.
 For example, turn off the Backup configured check if your organization uses a different solution for backup creation.